-Source: Maine Behavioral Health Risk Factor Surveillance System (BRFSS) NOTE: Socioeconomic status which is not included and adjusted in the data above has been a contributing factor to tobacco use.
+Source: Maine Behavioral Risk Factor Surveillance System (BRFSS)

+NOTE: Socioeconomic status which is not included and adjusted in the data above has been a contributing factor to tobacco use.

-Maine's past success and current challenges with adult tobacco use is supported by data showing that among adults who have ever smoked, Maine has one of the highest percentages of former smokers, yet among those who continue to smoke, Maine has one of the highest percentages of daily smokers in the nation and a disproportionately high percentage of smokers who smoke within the first 30 minutes of waking, an indicator of the strength of addiction.
+Maine's past success and current challenges with adult tobacco use is supported by data from the 2020 Behavioral Risk Factor Surveillance System showing that among adults who have ever smoked, Maine has the highest percentage of former smokers (29.8% vs. 25.2% for the US)17.
+Among those who continue to smoke, Maine has the highest percentage of daily smokers in the Northeast and a disproportionately high percentage of smokers who smoke within the first 30 minutes of waking, an indicator of the strength of addiction.18